 Application and payment

-OS-HELP applications will be assessed the week of Monday 13 January and all applicants will be notified of the outcome through their Deakin email address.
+OS-HELP applications will be assessed within 28 days of receipt and all applicants will be notified of the outcome through their Deakin email address.

 I would like to apply for OS-HELP however I am departing for overseas soon and I won't have access to a computer or my emails while overseas.

 You will need to nominate a Power of Attorney and attach a copy of the General Power of Attorney form to your OS-HELP application.
 A Power of Attorney is someone who resides in Australia who is able to fill in forms containing your Deakin course details, your overseas study commencement date, your bank account details and tax file number on your behalf so that payment of your OS-HELP loan can be arranged while you are overseas.
 The General Power of Attorney form can be obtained from the Office of the Public Advocate

 Please Note: Appointing a General Power of Attorney is a legal matter separate to the OS-HELP loan application.
 Deakin University encourages you to seek legal advice regarding appointing a General Power of Attorney.